Select a language

 - Easy to scale and horizontal scaling is managed by the platform

-- Only pay for or consume resources when necessary
+- Only pay for or consume resources when necessary and as needed

 - Functions can be written in almost any programming language